alexeivorontsov/bosh-timer-test-light/README.md

     git clone https://github.com/alexeivorontsov/bosh-timer-test-light.git

 Step 3.
-Set you bosh Director UUID in the deployment manifest file.
-You can do that manually with a text editor or you can run this command to accomplish that
+Set your bosh Director UUID in the deployment manifest file.
+You can do that manually with a text editor (line 3 of the manifest.yml file) or you can run this command to accomplish that

     sed -i '' "s|REPLACE_THIS_TEXT_WITH_YOUR_DIRECTOR_UUID|$(bosh status --uuid)|" manifest.yml

-Open the deployment manifest file (manifest.yml) and change the following line (line 3)

-    director_uuid: 238e1b09-f66d-4432-9101-fd0d03efaed3

 Step 4.
 Point bosh director to the cloned deployment manifest file

     cd bosh-timer-test-light